Jarred Kelenic Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks fifth in the league.
+- The White Sox pitching staff ranks first in the league with a collective 9.5 strikeouts per nine innings.

-- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.55).
+- The White Sox have a 4.50 team ERA that ranks 21st across all MLB pitching staffs.

-- White Sox pitchers combine to allow 98 total home runs at a clip of 1.4 per game (second-most in baseball).
+- The White Sox give up the third-most home runs in baseball (99 total, 1.4 per game).

-- Giolito gets the start for the White Sox, his 15th of the season.
-He is 5-4 with a 3.54 ERA and 84 strikeouts through 81 1/3 innings pitched.
+- Lynn (4-7) takes the mound for the White Sox in his 15th start of the season.
+He's put together a 6.75 ERA in 77 1/3 innings pitched, with 86 strikeouts.

-- The right-hander last appeared on Sunday against the Miami Marlins, when he went seven innings, allowing one earned run while giving up six hits.
+- In his last appearance on Wednesday, the righty threw five innings against the Los Angeles Dodgers, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.